Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 What Does RMS Mean For Speakers?

 RMS is short for “Root Mean Square.”
 It tells you how much power a speaker can handle non-stop in real-world conditions.
-Think of this as ‘average power,’ or it is sometimes referred to as continuous power.
+Think of this as ‘average power,’ or it is sometimes called continuous power.

 It’s essential to think about RMS when picking speakers because it helps you know how much power a speaker can manage without distorting or breaking.